Joseph J. Higgins

 Joseph J. Higgins (October 12, 1929 – July 20, 2007) was an American politician who served in the New Jersey General Assembly from 1966 to 1974.

-Born in Elizabeth, Higgins played prep baseball at St. Patrick's High School.
+Born and raised in Elizabeth, Higgins played prep baseball at St. Patrick's High School.
 He graduated from Seton Hall University and earned a law degree from Georgetown University Law Center after completing military service in the United States Navy during the Korean War.
 He died on July 20, 2007, in Fort Lauderdale, Florida at age 77.